d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 \end{bmatrix}?
 $$
 1. True or false: $\begin{bmatrix}1 & 2\\0&1\end{bmatrix}$ and $\begin{bmatrix}1 & -2\\0&1\end{bmatrix}$ are inverses of one another?
-1. Suppose we draw a shape in the plane with area $100\mathrm{m}^2$.
+1. Suppose that we draw a shape in the plane with area $100\mathrm{m}^2$.
 What is the area after transforming the figure by the matrix
 $$
 \begin{bmatrix}
 2 & 3\\